PSHE at Hillside

-Every interaction at Hillside Primary has links with PSHE and this is a key area that we consider as subject lead.
+Every interaction at Hillside Primary has links with PSHE and RSE and this is a key area that is considered.
 Adults and children alike are treated with and treat each other with respect.
-Our school ethos holistically links with PSHE when ‘developing the individual’ and our school values of determination, excellence, inspiration, courage, friendship, respect and equality all tie with the key values of PSHE education.
-We ensure that relevant training is undertaken and support offered to staff in their daily work with children and we teach using the Growth Mindset approach, supporting children to develop their understanding of how they learn, what works for them and how to develop numerous problem solving skills enabling the power of ‘yet’ and teaching children that will hard work and determination, they can achieve any goal that they set themselves.
+Our school ethos holistically links when ‘developing the individual’ and our school values of determination, excellence, inspiration, courage, friendship, respect and equality all tie with the key values of PSHE and RSE education.
+We ensure that relevant training is undertaken and support offered to staff in their daily work with children and we teach using the Growth Mindset approach, supporting children to develop their understanding of how they learn, what works for them and how to develop numerous problem solving skills enabling the power of ‘yet’.
+We teach children that with hard work and determination, they can achieve any goal that they set themselves.
 We also ensure that enrichment to the curriculum is provided through many themed days or charity events, for example, when raising money for Young Minds as part of Hello Yellow, or BBC Children in Need which is supported nationwide and also supports the development of SMSC.
-Enrichment also comes through peer play, ‘Friendship Buddies’ at lunch times or even the promotion of aspirations through Careers events.
+Enrichment also comes through peer play, ‘Friendship Buddies’ at lunch times or even the promotion of aspirations through Careers events across the whole school.

-As subject lead, changes to Relationship Education that come in to place in 2020 are already being considered.
-We believe strongly that through relationships education, we will be able to further equip children with the knowledge that they need to create and maintain healthy, happy and safe relationships and that they will understand and report abuse, safeguarding children.
+As subject lead, changes to Relationship Education that came in to place in 2020 are already factored and woven within our syllabus.
+We believe strongly that through relationships education, we will be able to further equip children with the knowledge that they need to create and maintain healthy, happy and safe relationships and that they will understand and report abuse, further safeguarding our children.
 We are excited to be further providing opportunities to enable children to be taught about positive emotional and mental wellbeing and to provide key coping strategies for them to enter the wider, ever-changing world.
 We ensure that standards of PSHE teaching are high through lesson observations, that learning is pertinent and remembered through discussions with children who can talk about their learning and how this impacts their lives currently or will do in the future and staff CPD is ongoing.